wbaby/Quiescis/README.md

-# Quiescis 1.2.5
+# Quiescis 1.2.6

 <b>Quescis</b> is a powerful Remote Access Trojan for windows computer on C++

-## Update 1.2.5
+## Update 1.2.6
-     1. Add Chrome to system information
+     1. Add to chrome_st the information about downloaded files and search requests
-     2. Getting Chrome history

 ![alt text](img/header.png)